‘Building local economic resilience through democratic local energy models’

 Project duration: May 2016 to December 2017

-The changes in government policy over the last year have made it much more challenging for community energy groups to deliver projects.
+Changes in government policy have made it much more challenging for community energy groups to deliver projects.

-We received a grant from the Friends Provident Foundation to support three community groups to develop new business models in community heat networks, energy storage and local supply.
+We received a grant from the Friends Provident Foundation to support three community groups to develop new business models in community heat, energy storage and local supply.

-Working in partnership with Forum for the Future, 10:10 and Community Energy England, the project undertook a comprehensive review of UK and international local energy models, before selecting three front runner post-FIT ideas proposed by community energy groups and working with them to explore their viability.
+Working in partnership with Forum for the Future, 10:10 and Community Energy England, we reviewed UK and international local energy models.
+We invited community energy organisations across the UK to come forward with ideas, and selected three front runner post-FIT projects, working with these groups intensively to explore the viability and develop replicable business models.

 The models explored in depth were: